shermp/go-fbink-v2/README.md

 The primary usage difference is that where appropriate, go-fbink returns an error, or nil, rather than an integer to indicate success or failure.

+The only function that is unavailable in go-fbink is `fbink_printf()`.
+This is because cgo does not support variadic parameters.